 - Long-Form Content offers more value than a blog post on your website.
-It could be anything from ebook to explainer videos and product tutorials.
+It could be anything from ebooks to explainer videos and product tutorials.

 Combined with calls to action, this should drive your engagement up.
 Make sure it’s easy to download your content.
 Calls to action (CTAs) are an essential part of any Inbound Marketing campaign.
 You can place them anywhere from the website to a blog post.
 Their main role is to convert visitors to leads.

 - Optimise The Content before publishing.
-Search Engine Optimization is a complex topic that deserves your attention.
+Search Engine Optimisation is a complex topic that deserves your attention.
 There is no point in writing content if it doesn't reach your target audience.